fairDataSociety/FIPs/text/0001-fdp-roadmap.md

 ![milestones-flowchart](../resources/roadmap-milestones-flowchart.png)

-The flowchart is devided into two components: _Proposal and design_ and _Implementation_.
+The flowchart is divided into two components: _Proposal and design_ and _Implementation_.
 The proposals precede the implementations though those can happen simultaneously.

 The arrows between the nodes only indicate what follows what and do not represent dependency.

 # Drawbacks
 The design is similar to a waterfall-like project plan, but it allows the implementation and the design part to be in iteration.

 # Rationale and alternatives
 Fair Data Society projects need frameworks in order to utilize the power of web3.